bhftbootcamp/NumExpr.jl/README.md

 using Serde
 using EasyCurl

-using ExprParser
+using NumExpr
-using ExprParser: Func, Variable, NumVal, StrVal, ExprNode, GlobalScope, LocalScope
+using NumExpr: Func, Variable, NumVal, StrVal, ExprNode, GlobalScope, LocalScope

 struct VarCtx
     base_url::String